coverclock/com-diag-codex/README.md

 encryption for the kinds of low-level, usually C or C++, code that I typically am asked to develop.

-**Important safety tip**: the OpenSSL API is apparently a quickly moving target.
-Codex builds against OpenSSL 1.0.2, but will not build against 1.0.0, nor against 1.1.1, because of changes in the library. *This does not fill me with confidence.* It has also discouraged me from testing it on other targets I have laying around, like a Raspberry Pi running Raspbian.
+**Important safety tip**: the OpenSSL API is a quickly moving target.
+There are no guarantee that successive versions do not break the OpenSSL API.
+For example, Codex builds against OpenSSL 1.0.2, but will not build against 1.0.0, nor against 1.1.1, because of changes in the API.
+A quick web search will reveal that I am hardly the only developer dealing with this. *This does not fill me with confidence.* It has discouraged me from testing it on other targets I have laying around, like a Raspberry Pi running Raspbian.
 Any application of Codex on a client system will likely result in a pretty significant porting and testing effort on my part.
 I'd like to think this repo still puts me ahead